Making a Movie Tutorial

 Grabbing YouTube Video Tutorial:

-Step Three: Create a 30 second video that has: images, sound, and text (either a standalone slide or caption).
+Create a 30-second video that has: images, sound, and text (either a standalone slide or caption).
 You can also include video clips (either from YouTube or your own files).
-Video should not be about anything related to the course assignment.
+The video should not be about anything related to the course assignment.

 - How does Ryan use audio and images to invoke emotional responses from his audience?